elgatosf/streamdeck-javascript-sdk/css/README.md

 ### Line

 You can draw a horizontal line using HTML5's `<hr>` element.
-This draws a line from left to right over the full width of PI's viewable pane (minus some margin).
+This draws a line from left to right, over the full width of PI's viewable pane (minus some margin).
 This can be helpful to separate different inspector elements or groups.

 ```html
 <hr>